 More than just Sports Massage

-With Soft Tissue Therapy, I integrate three essential clinical elements:
+With Advanced Soft Tissue Therapy, I integrate three essential clinical elements:

 I apply a range of assessment methods to determine whether Soft Tissue Therapy is appropriate and devise a suitable treatment plan for the individual client.

 I apply a range of soft tissue techniques (including massage) to aid recovery from injury and improve soft tissue condition and joint mobility.